cern-eos/eos/doc/configuration/fuse.rst

    #   !!
 WARNING: it is strongly advised to synchronise the shared mount clock with the eos intance clock to use this !!
    # EOS_FUSE_LOCALTIMECONSISTENT=0

+   # If a connection fails using strong authentication, this is the timeout before actully retrying
+   #    in the meantime, all access by the concerned user will be rejected (indicating authentication failure)
+   #    !!
+WARNING: If a low value is used on a batch machine, it could have an impact on the authentication burden on the server side
+   #    On interactive servers, it will be the longest time taken between refreshing the credentials and this taking effect on the fuse mount
+   #    (default is XRD_STREAMERRORWINDOW default value)
+   # EOS_FUSE_STREAMERRORWINDOW=1

    # If KRB5 or X509 are enabled, specify the mapping from pid to strong authentication
    #    should be kept as symlinks under /var/run/eosd/credentials/pidXXXX
    #    (default 0)